Part 1. Historical Revisionism, Backlash and the ‘Comfort Women’ Issue

 Part 2.
 Intersection of History and the Translation of Culture

 ‘Comfort Women’ Issue as a Medium

-This prospect of such awareness has by and large become possible due to ‘comfort women’ studies, support movements, including the Korean Council for the Women Drafted for Military Sexual Slavery by Japan, implementing the Women’s International War Crimes Tribunal on Japan’s Military Sexual Slavery in 2000, civil society’s response to the ‘comfort women’ Statue of Peace and the accumulation of a consultation and solidarity between Koreans, Japanese and the Korean residents of Japan that continue to occur on a regular basis.
-It not only connects with the history of the ‘comfort women’ harm, but also the temporal and spatial connections that have attempted to consult with the Korean scene and to empower the Me Too movement of Japan and led to a momentum that extends beyond the national boundaries from the sides of the Me Too movement and the ‘comfort women’ movement.
-It has created an exchange of perspectives that is more dynamic and complex than the method of comparing two symbolic people, Ito Shiori and Seo Jihyeon,
+This prospect of such awareness has by and large become possible due to following reasons: the ongoing ‘comfort women’ researches and the advocacy movements including the Korean Council for the Women Drafted for Military Sexual Slavery by Japan; planning and hosting of the Women’s International War Crimes Tribunal 2000 for the Japanese Military Sexual Slavery; civil society’s support for the ‘comfort women’ Statue of Peace; and the accumulated referencing and solidarity among the Koreans, the Japanese and the Korean residents in Japan.
+The temporal and spatial connections by Japanese feminism, which not only connects to the ‘comfort women’ issue but also takes references from the Korean experiences, could lead to a momentum that extends beyond the national boundaries from both the Me Too movement and the ‘comfort women’ movement.
+It has created an intersection of perspectives that is much more dynamic and complex than the method of comparing two symbolic people, Ito Shiori and Seo Jihyeon.

 Practicing a Cultural Translation and New Political Imagination

-- Comments: Japan’s Me Too Movement and the Comfort Women Issue Part 1 - Historical Revisionism, Backlash and the Comfort Women Issue
+- Comments: Japan’s Me Too Movement and the ‘Comfort Women’ Issue: Part 1 - Historical Revisionism, Backlash and the ‘Comfort Women’ Issue

 Kyung-hee Cho, Assistant Professor, Institute for East Asian Studies, Sungkonghoe University